 Although this example is fairly well established, in the case of a product that currently has no competition or similar offerings in the market, it would be more difficult to gather the required data.

 The process of identifying several groups within the required target market is called segmentation.

 This may be required where the audience is united by the fact that they all buy the concerned product (and therefore exhibit a few key social habits), but are divided across other choice lines.

-For example, women living in hot and humid cities may chose to buy thicker sanitary pads, while those living in cold climates will subscribe to purchasing thinner lighter ones.
+For example, women living in hot and humid cities may choose to buy thicker sanitary pads, while those living in cold climates will subscribe to purchasing thinner lighter ones.

 The acronym stands for strengths, weaknesses, opportunities, and threats for a commercial organization.